Partition Actions in San Bernardino County

 San Bernardino County is located in the southern portion of California, east of Los Angeles.
 It is the largest county in the state by area, covering over 20,000 square miles.
 The county is home to over 2 million people, making it the fifth most populous county in the state.
 The county seat is San Bernardino, the largest city in the county.
 The county is home to a variety of landscapes, from the Mojave Desert to the San Bernardino Mountains.
 It is also home to a number of national parks, including Joshua Tree National Park and Death Valley National Park.
 The county is known for its diverse economy, which includes agriculture, manufacturing, and tourism.

 According to Zillow, the median home value in San Bernardino County, California is $320,000 as of 2021.
-As of July 1, 2019, the population of San Bernardino County, California was 2,170,110.
+The population of San Bernardino County, California is 2,170,110.

 Experienced Real Estate Partition Action Attorneys Serving San Bernardino County

 Talkov Law’s attorneys serving San Bernardino County are exceptionally experienced in the area of California partition actions.
 California partition actions provide a legal mechanism for co-owners of real property to divide the property among themselves.
-The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by awarding each co-owner a certain percentage of the property’s value.
-The court will then order the property to be divided according to the co-owners’ wishes.
-The partition statutes also provide that if the court finds that a physical division of the property is not feasible, it may order the property to be sold and the proceeds divided among the co-owners.
+The partition statutes allow a co-owner to file a lawsuit in court to have the property divided, either physically or by sale.
+The court will then order the division of the property in a way that is fair and equitable to all parties.
+The partition statutes also provide that any proceeds from the sale of the property must be divided among the co-owners in proportion to their respective interests in the property.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: